Taking Responsibility is the Key to Greater Freedom

 Developed a vision

-I set goals for my working life, I set figures for my income, how I would feel about my work and how good I would be at it.
-I achieved them almost 2 years ahead of the target.
+I set goals for my working life, including figures for my income, how I would feel about my work, and how well I would perform.
+I achieved them almost two years ahead of the target.

 Set out a detailed plan

 I needed certain skills and experience.
-Then articulated the detail of “how” in my plan.
-I achieved all milestones and was offered the job I wanted before I had met the outcomes in the plan.
+Then, I articulated the details of “how” in my plan.
+I achieved all milestones and was offered the job I wanted before I had met the outcomes outlined in the plan.

 Engaged my team

 I needed a support network around me.
-My beloved network included my family as well as my professional colleagues and friends.
+My beloved network included not only my family but also my professional colleagues and friends.
 I let the right people know things had changed, and I got them on board to help me.

 Focused on my successes and goals

 I didn’t waste time thinking about the reality of the situation I found myself in.
-I faced up to it, identified the gap between where I was and where I wanted to be and concentrated on closing the gap; not the past.
+I faced up to it, identified the gap between where I was and where I wanted to be, and concentrated on closing the gap, not dwelling on the past.
 In the present moment, I chose to be grateful for what I had achieved and the help and opportunities which came my way.

-I got in touch with the power of my mind.
-Doubt and negativity create resistance to achieving what you want.
+I tapped into the power of my mind.
+Doubt and negativity create resistance to achieving your goals.

-I have used those steps many times when leading teams at work as well as creating my life outside of work.
-Repetition should create mastery, yet I still struggle at times, but at least I now take total responsibility, so if things don’t work out, I know I have the resources inside to solve the situation I find myself in.
+I have used those steps many times when leading teams at work, as well as in creating my life outside of work.
+Repetition should create mastery, yet I still struggle at times.
+However, at least I now take total responsibility, so if things don’t work out, I know I have the resources within me to solve the situation I find myself in.